The Complexity of Drawing Graphs on Few Lines and Few Planes: Fixed-Parameter Tractability of the Line Cover Numbers

-Let $S$ and $S'$ be subsets of $V_2$.
-We call them \emph{equivalent} if every straight path has equally many vertices in $S$ and in $S'$.
+\subparagraph*{Generating $G_S$ for each admissible set~$S$.} Let $S$ and $S'$ be two subsets of~$V_2$.
+We call them \emph{equivalent} if each straight path and each straight cycle has equally many vertices in~$S$ and in~$S'$.
 Note that, if $S$ and $S'$ are equivalent, then $G_S$ and $G_{S'}$ are isomorphic.
-Thus, in order to check if $\rho^1_d(G)\le k$, it suffices to check if $\rho^1_d(G_S)\le k$ for small $S$ (i.e., of size $|S|\le{k\choose 2}$), and only for one $S$ in each equivalence class.
-To this end, we generate representatives of each equivalence class as explained below.

-We first rename the vertices of $G$.
-For the vertices in $V_1$ and $V_{\ge3}$ we use labels of binary length $O(k\log k)$; this is possible due to \refeq{V13}.
-The label of a vertex $v$ of degree 2 consists of the labels assigned to the end vertices of the straight path containing $v$ and the number of $v$ along this path counted in the direction starting from the end vertex with lexicographically smaller label.
-Now, we generate all $S$ with $|S|\le{k\choose 2}$ such that the intersection of $S$ with each straight path is a (possibly empty) initial segment of this path.
-The number of such $S$ is bounded by ${K+2k^2\choose K+1}$, where $K={k\choose 2}$, and hence smaller than $(5e)^{k^2/2}<4^{k^2}$.
-Denote the family of the corresponding graphs $G_S$ by $\mathcal F$.
-Note that every graph $F$ in $\mathcal F$ has less than $3k^2$ vertices, each represented by a label of binary length $O(k\log k)$.
+In order to generate representatives of each equivalence class, we first rename the vertices of~$G$.
+For the vertices in $V_1$ and $V_{\ge3}$ we use labels of binary length $O(\log k)$; this is possible since both sets have cardinality $O(k^2)$ (see inequality~(\ref{eq:V13}) and the argument following it).
+The label of a vertex~$v$ of degree~$2$ consists of the labels assigned to the end vertices of the straight path containing $v$ and the index of $v$ along this path counted in the direction starting from the end vertex with lexicographically smaller label.
+We do similarly for the vertices along a straight cycle, fixing an orientation of each straight cycle for this purpose.
+Let $K={k\choose 2}$.
+Now, we generate every subset~$S$ of~$V_2$ with $|S|\le K$ such that the intersection of $S$ with each straight path and cycle is an \emph{initial} segment of this path or cycle.
+This is no restriction since only the \emph{number} of $S$-vertices in each straight path or cycle matters.
+The initial segment may be empty for some paths and must contain at least two vertices for every cycle.
+Let $\sigma$ denote the number of such subsets of~$V_2$.
+Then $\sigma \le {K+2k^2\choose K}$ since the right side bounds the number of ways of putting the $K$ elements of~$V_2$ into~$2k^2+1$ containers corresponding to the straight paths and cycles.
+(We put the elements of~$V_2$ that are not used by~$S$ into an extra ``dummy'' container.)
+Using the bound ${a\choose b}<(e\,a/b)^b$, we get $\sigma < \big((5+4/(k-1))e\big)^K$.
+Assuming $k \ge 2$ yields $\sigma < (9e)^K <5^{k^2}$ since $\sqrt{9e}<5$.